WVFX: History

 Fairmont is technically the market's largest city because Morgantown (though only 20 mi north) has the largest population of any city in the geographic area but it is part of the Pittsburgh market.
-Despite this technicality, the station is still able to sell commercials to businesses in that area.
 Locations around Morgantown are within reach of over-the-air signals from Pittsburgh stations.
-In addition to WVFX, most cable providers offer WPGH-TV on their basic tiers.
-In some cases, that station's high definition feed is offered on the digital tiers instead of WVFX.
+Over time, availability of WPGH-TV has been withdrawn in the market in preference to WVFX due to Fox's 'one to a market' carriage policies in retransmission consent negotiations.

-Gray Television announced on May 13, 2016, that it would acquire WVFX and WDTV from Withers for $26.5 million.
-Gray sought a continuation of the "failing station" waiver allowing WVFX to be co-owned with WDTV, and assumed control of the stations through a local marketing agreement on June 1.
+On May 13, 2016, Withers sold WVFX and WDTV to Gray Television for $26.5 million to complete its withdrawal from the television industry.
+Gray was approved to continue owning WVFX with WDTV under the 2007 failing station waiver originally sought by Withers, and assumed operational control of the stations through a local marketing agreement on June 1.
 The sale was completed on May 1, 2017.

-Programming

-Syndicated programming

-Syndicated programming on WVFX includes Family Feud, Divorce Court, Pawn Stars, The Drew Barrymore Show, The Kelly Clarkson Show, 25 Words or Less, and Mom, among others.

 Newscast

-After acquiring WVFX, WDTV made preparations to begin producing a prime time newscast on this station.
-Launched in late 2010, the show is called Fox 10 News at 10 and airs weeknights for thirty minutes.
-The broadcast features the News Corp.
-Digital Media music theme from OSI Music and graphics package modified from original use on Fox owned-and-operated stations.
+WDTV has carried a 10 p.m. primetime newscast on WVFX-DT1 since late 2010.